 If you notice a business is worried about a new contract, dig a little deeper.
 New software might be the fix they’re looking for - especially when you consider that many job management solutions often have a range of features to cater to work of any size.

-Businesses who are struggling to manage their inventory of parts when it comes to location, cost and stock numbers will often have difficulty answering questions like:
+Businesses who are struggling to manage their inventory of parts when it comes to location, cost and inventory numbers will often have difficulty answering questions like:

-- What stock is being used on which job?
+- What materials are being used on which job?

 - Have they ever been overcharged/undercharged by a supplier?